Micromagnetic simulations for magnetic multipoles: Micromagnetic Simulations

+Using the micromagnetic model, we numerically calculated the dynamics of $\mathbf{G}$ in \ce{Mn3Sn}.
+In this work, we used parameters: $J_1$ = $J_2$ = $-2.803$ meV, $D$ = $-0.635$ meV, $K$ = 0.187 meV, and $m_\mathrm{s} = 3 \mu_\mathrm{B}$, where $\mu_\mathrm{B}$ is the Bohr magneton.
+From numerical calculations, we obtained $G_0 = 6.1 \times 10^3$ \si{\ampere \meter^{-1}} and $K_6 = 37.5$ \si{\joule \meter^{-3}}.
+We use the numerically obtained values in this work, while these parameters can also be calculated analytically. [see Supplementary Material]~\cite{liu_anomalous_2017}.

-In the first simulation, we focused on the field-driven octupole dynamics.
-Initially, the octupole was oriented in the $+y$-direction, and a magnetic field was applied parallel to the $+x$-direction to induce the octupole motion.
-The volume of the cell was $10 \times 10 \times 10$ \si{\nano\meter^3}, and periodic boundary conditions were applied in the $x$-, $y$-, and $z$-directions.
-We obtained the time evolution of the octupole angle, $\Phi_\mathrm{oct}$, as well as the change in total magnetic energy, $\Delta E_\mathrm{tot}$, by solving Eqs.~\ref{Eq:EqMotion} and \ref{Eq:Energies} with the Runge-Kutta method.
-The results are plotted in Fig.~\ref{Fig:2}(a).
-When a small magnetic field, $\mu_0 H_x$ = 10 mT, is applied, the octupole remains near $\Phi_\mathrm{oct}$ = \SI{90}{\degree}, because the octupole could not overcome the energy barrier.
-However, when a larger magnetic field, $\mu_0 H_x$ = 30 or 50 mT, is applied, the octupole exhibits rotational motion, and stabilize near the other ground state at $\Phi_\mathrm{oct}$ = \SI{30}{\degree}.
-During the motion, $\Delta E_\mathrm{tot}$ also decreases due to the reduction in the Zeeman energy.
+In the first simulation, we focused on field-driven octupole dynamics.
+Initially, the octupole was oriented in the $+y$-direction, and a magnetic field parallel to the $+x$-direction was applied to induce the octupole motion.
+The micromagnetic cell was 10 $\times$ 10 $\times$ 10 \si{\nano\meter^3}, and periodic boundary conditions were applied in all three directions.
+We obtained the time evolution of $\Phi_\mathrm{G}$ and the change in total magnetic energy, $\Delta E_\mathrm{tot}$, by solving Eqs.~\ref{Eq:EqMotion} and \ref{Eq:Energies} with a Runge-Kutta method.
+The results are shown in Fig.~\ref{Fig:2}(a).
+For a small magnetic field, $\mu_0 H_x$ = 10 mT, the octupole remains near $\Phi_\mathrm{G}$ = \SI{90}{\degree}, because it cannot overcome the energy barrier.
+For larger fields, $\mu_0 H_x$ = 30 or 50 mT, the octupole rotates and stabilizes near the other ground state at $\Phi_\mathrm{G}$ = \SI{30}{\degree}.
+During the motion, $E_\mathrm{tot}$ decreases due to the reduction in Zeeman energy.
 We also conducted the same simulation using the atomistic-spin model as shown in Fig.~\ref{Fig:2}(b), and obtained nearly identical results.